zhouyl/flowblade/docs/components/navigation/tabs.md

 | Prop | Type | Default | Description |
 |------|------|---------|-------------|

+### Style Props

+Tabs, TabsTrigger, and TabsContent support all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).
 | `value` | `string` | required | Tab value identifier (must match trigger) |

 ## Variants